Human and AI Perceptual Differences in Image Classification Errors: Abstract

 \section{Abstract}

-Trained computer vision models are assumed to solve vision tasks by imitating human behavior learned from training labels.
-Most efforts in recent vision research focus on measuring the model task performance using standardized benchmarks.
-Limited work has been done to understand the perceptual difference between humans and machines.
-To fill this gap, our study first quantifies and analyzes the statistical distributions of mistakes from the two sources.
-We then explore human vs. machine expertise after ranking tasks by difficulty levels.
-Even when humans and machines have similar overall accuracies, the distribution of answers may vary.
-Leveraging the perceptual difference between humans and machines, we empirically demonstrate a post-hoc human-machine collaboration that outperforms humans or machines alone.
+Artificial intelligence (AI) models for computer vision trained with supervised machine learning are assumed to solve classification tasks by imitating human behavior learned from training labels.
+Most efforts in recent vision research focus on measuring the model task performance using standardized benchmarks such as accuracy.
+However, limited work has sought to understand the perceptual difference between humans and machines.
+To fill this gap, this study first analyzes the statistical distributions of mistakes from the two sources and then explores how task difficulty level affects these distributions.
+We find that even when AI learns an excellent model from the training data, one that outperforms humans in overall accuracy, these AI models have significant and consistent differences from human perception.
+We demonstrate the importance of studying these differences with a simple human-AI teaming algorithm that outperforms humans alone, AI alone, or AI-AI teaming.